benburkedev/mmqr/README.md

 This simple bash script demonstrates a model (might be a protocol one day ) to allow larger amounts of data to be encoded into multiple QR Codes, without the need to alter standards, lower error correction and so fort.

+Lots to be learned about possibilities here, including https://www.koreascience.or.kr/article/JAKO201905959973509.page